-It’s often smarter to redeploy your organisation’s old IT equipment than to throw it away.
+It’s often smarter to redeploy your organization’s old IT equipment than to throw it away.
 For example, if someone hands in their notice a few months after getting a new company laptop, or an exec upgrades their smartphone, there’s no sense in retiring old devices when they’re still working, and other employees might get some use out of them.

-However, before you start digging around in the office storeroom and handing out the C-suite’s old laptops to apprentices, it’s essential to be aware that redeploying old IT equipment is something that requires the utmost care and attention.
-Specifically, if you don’t address the security risks, there’s a fair chance your organisation’s most sensitive data – left intact during the transition from one user to another – might fall into the wrong hands.
+However, before you start digging around in the office storeroom and handing out the C-suite’s old laptops to apprentices; it’s essential to be aware that redeploying old IT equipment is something that requires the utmost care and attention.
+Specifically, if you don’t address the security risks, there’s a fair chance your organization’s most sensitive data – left intact during the transition from one user to another – might fall into the wrong hands.

 There’s no shortage of figures to back this up.
 Verizon’s landmark 2018 Data Breach Investigations Report found that a rising number of intellectual property thefts are attributable to insiders rather than hackers, while 28 per cent of all insider and privilege-abuse attacks take advantage of physical access to storage media.
-The report from Verizon also showed that 17% of breaches were caused by internal organisational errors.
+The report from Verizon also showed that 17% of breaches were caused by internal organizational errors.

 Clear, purge or destroy?

-Clear, purge or destroy are the three data sanitisation categories recommended by NIST 800-88 (National Institute for Standards and Technology).
+Clear, purge or destroy are the three data sanitization categories recommended by NIST 800-88 (National Institute for Standards and Technology).
 Most media devices have some form of ‘Clear’ function, but not all devices have a reliable ‘Purge’ mechanism.
-When it comes to repurposing media, ‘Purge’ is more appropriate than ‘Destroy’ when factoring in environmental concerns and the desire to reuse the media – either within the organisation or by selling.
+When it comes to repurposing media, ‘Purge’ is more appropriate than ‘Destroy’ when factoring in environmental concerns and the desire to reuse the media – either within the organization or by selling.

-When an organisation considers repurposing its media, it should take into account the associated risks.
+When an organization considers repurposing its media, it should take into account the associated risks.
 According to the NIST 800-88, “the risk decision should include the potential consequence of disclosure of information retrievable from the media, the cost of information retrieval and its efficacy, and the cost of sanitization and its efficacy.
-Additionally, organisations should consider the length of time the data will remain sensitive.
+Additionally, organizations should consider the length of time the data will remain sensitive.
 These values may vary between different environments.”